 Energy from Current Formula

-The following equation is used to calculate the Energy from the Current.
+The following equation is used to calculate the electrical energy transferred when current and voltage are constant over the time interval:

-• Where E is the Energy from Current (Joules)
+• Where E is the electrical energy transferred (joules, J)

 • I is the current (amps)